The Immigrant Justice Committee’s goal is to establish the Safe Community Act (Bill S. 1401; H.3573) in Winchester.

 - Promote education around immigration issues

-Together with the League of Women Voters of Winchester, the NFSJ is supporting a Town Meeting warrant, which contains an article proposing a Home Rule Petition to support extending voting rights to all adult residents of Winchester, including those who are legally documented non-US citizens.
-To learn more:
+We were thrilled in April 2022 when Winchester’s Town Meeting members approved a Town Meeting warrant containing an article proposing a Home Rule Petition to support extending voting rights to all adult residents of Winchester, including those who are legally documented non-US citizens.
+The next step will need to be made by the Commonwealth, but we consider this an important and exciting step forward!

 What to do if you are approached by Immigration and Customs Enforcement (Source: www.aclu.org/kyr)